What is the Titration experiment?

 - Register your school in the competition.
 (Prices vary in each state)

 - Gather team/s of three students.
-Students can also enter for fun individually or in pairs but their results will not entered into the competition.
+Students may also be able to enter for fun individually or in pairs but their results will not entered into the competition.

-- Conduct the two Titration experiments in Term 2.
+- Conduct the Titration experiment in Term 2.
 Depending on your state, these can either be done at your school or at a local university.
-2021 dates for each state are to be announced.
+2021 dates for each state can be found by following the links for each state.

-- Top teams in each state will be invited to compete in the ANTC Finals held generally on a Saturday in Term 3 in each state.
-2021 dates to be confirmed.
+- Top teams in each state will be invited to compete in the ANTC Finals as detailed above.

 - Titration results will be sent to the national judging panel and the winners announced.